DaveToth77/DaveToth77/README.md

 #### Hey there 👋

-I'm Dave, a Full Stack Web Developer that has skills in both front and back end applications.
-I enjoy using innovative techniques as well as a strong attention to detail to get a project done with the clients expectations not only met, but exceeded.
+I'm Dave, a Full Stack Web Developer.
+I enjoy building awesome things with awesome people.
 I seek a role as a web developer at a company where I can learn, grow, and continue to master the craft.

 Want to know more about me?
 [Check out my portfolio.](https://portfolio-davetoth77.vercel.app/)